AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 Terminology Used to Describe Water Resistance

-The manufacturers use a variety of marketing gimmicks and all kinds of terms to describe the level of waterproofness or water-resistance of their speakers, headphones, earbuds, smartphones, etc. Some of the most common terms are splash-proof, sweat-resistant, water-resistant, waterproof, fully waterproof, airtight, weatherproof, rainproof, showerproof, sealed, water-tight, and many others.
+The manufacturers use a variety of marketing gimmicks and all kinds of terms to describe the level of waterproofness or water-resistance of their speakers, headphones, bluetooth earbuds, smartphones, etc. Some of the most common terms are splash-proof, sweat-resistant, water-resistant, waterproof, fully waterproof, airtight, weatherproof, rainproof, showerproof, sealed, water-tight, and many others.

 So, what’s the meaning of all these terms, and should you trust all the claims?
 Well, unless these claims are supported by an IP/IPX rating, they are completely meaningless.
 IP code is the only internationally recognized confirmation of water resistance/waterproofness.

 Another gimmick used by shady sellers to trick you into buying their ‘’waterproof’’ equipment is using the wrong form of an IPX code.
 If an IPX code is written in the wrong way (like with a hyphen or with a space between the X and a number), just assume that a device is not even tested.
 It could be an honest mistake, but it probably isn’t.